Identity and Access Control

 NIU’s Division of Information Technology (DoIT) manages the university’s electronic identities and the related accounts, passwords, and permissions required to grant access privileges according to published polices and guidelines.
 DoIT ensures that all individuals and services are properly authenticated, authorized and audited.

 - Student Accounts (Z-IDs) are created for every applicant and canceled if the student fails to enroll.
-Students lose account access 400 days after graduation or 10 days after withdrawal, but graduates retain their email accounts permanently.
+Students lose account access 400 days after graduation or 10 days after withdrawal.

 - Employee Accounts (often called A-IDs or AccountIDs) are created when an employee is formally hired.
 The account expires 210 days after retirement date.
 The AccountID allows access to MyNIU, including a W-2.
 Accounts are deleted according to the requirements in the Illinois State Records Act.